 Because employers don’t have to withhold taxes for independent contractors, it can be significantly cheaper to hire a freelancer rather than a full-time employee.
 But these tax restrictions make it vital for businesses to correctly classify their workers as either contractors or employees, as misclassification can lead to steep IRS fines and penalties.
-To determine if your worker is an independent contractor or traditional employee, see our 1099 vs. W-2 Wizard.
+To determine if your worker is an independent contractor or traditional employee, see our 1099 vs. W-2 Calculator.

 Is There a Deadline for 1099s?

 Yes!
 Businesses must send 1099s to all contractors by January 31 (the same deadline for sending out W-2s).
 Companies must file those 1099s by the end of February if filing on paper, or March 31 if filing electronically.

 What’s the Penalty for Missing the Deadline?